');

 About Newark, NY

-Newark is a small community in New York with a population of 9,040 residents.
-The median household income is $58,096 per year, which is near the national average.
-The median age in Newark is 41 years.
+Newark is a small town located in New York with a population of 9,040 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $58,096 per year, which is 23% below the national median of $75,149.
+The median age of 41 years is close to the US median age of 38.9 years.

 Cost of Living in Newark, NY